jcglitch/Server-Admin/README.md

 # Server-Admin
- PowerShell scripts for automation or other tasks to make sysadmin life easier
+Scripts for automation or other tasks to make sysadmin life easier